 Angela M. Lennox, DVM, Dipl.
 ABVP-Avian

 President: Association of Exotic Mammal Veterinarians"

-It seems fair to conclude that at this point, there is a whole lot more that we do not know than that we do know about WHS.
+means that there is a whole lot that we do not know about WHS.

-It appears that far more research is needed before any conclusions can be drawn about what causes WHS.
-It also appears
+More research is needed before any conclusions can be drawn about what causes WHS.
+It appears

-clear that it is not accurate to concluded that if a hedgehog is found to have "WHS lesions" when necropsied, that it is a
+clear that it is not accurate to conclud that if a hedgehog is found to have "WHS lesions" when necropsied, that it is a

-carrier of a genetic problem, and that experts do not uniformly recommend that any animal whose offspring is found to have
+carrier of a genetic problem.
+Experts do not uniformly recommend that any animal whose offspring is found to have

 of the other (ie: correlation is not causation).
 For example, just because the highest rates of ice cream sales occur at the same time that

 the highest rates of shark attacks are reported and the lowest rates of ice cream sales occur at the same time that the lowest